geek-prateek/Weather_Dashboard/README.md

 3. Replace "apiKey" in the App.js file with your actual API key.

-4. run the command "npm start"
+4. run the command "npm install" to install the required dependencies.

+5. To start the development server, run the "npm start" command.

 ## Acknowledgments